Jesse Winker Player Props: Brewers vs. Cubs

 Jesse Winker At The Plate

-- Winker is batting .207 with five doubles, a home run and 20 walks.
+- Winker is hitting .201 with five doubles, a home run and 21 walks.

-- Winker enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .278.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.